 About Phyllis

-Her books include the landmark feminist classics Women and Madness (1972), which sold three and a half million copies and remains in print; With Child: A Diary of Motherhood (1979); Mothers on Trial: The Battle for Children and Custody (1986), which she published a complete updated edition of in 2011; Sacred Bond: The Legacy of Baby M (1988); Letters to a Young Feminist (1998); Woman’s Inhumanity to Woman (2002), for which she's been interviewed on every continent; The New Antisemitism (2003); An American Bride in Kabul (2013), which won a National Jewish Book Award; Islamic Gender Apartheid: Exposing a Veiled War Against Women (2017); A Politically Incorrect Feminist (2018); and Requiem for a Female Serial Killer (2020), which has attracted four different film companies to date but no film has materialized yet.
+She is the author of 20 books, has introduced or contributed to more than 50 anthologies, and has penned thousands of articles.
+Her books include the landmark feminist classics Women and Madness (1972), which sold three and a half million copies and remains in print; With Child: A Diary of Motherhood (1979); Mothers on Trial: The Battle for Children and Custody (1986), which she published a complete updated edition of in 2011; Sacred Bond: The Legacy of Baby M (1988); Letters to a Young Feminist (1998); Woman’s Inhumanity to Woman (2002), for which she's been interviewed on every continent; Women of the Wall: Claiming Sacred Ground at Judaism's Holy Site (2002); The New Antisemitism (2003); An American Bride in Kabul (2013), which won a National Jewish Book Award; Islamic Gender Apartheid: Exposing a Veiled War Against Women (2017); A Politically Incorrect Feminist (2018); and Requiem for a Female Serial Killer (2020), which has attracted four different film companies to date but no film has materialized yet.

-She has recently completed a Memoir tentatively titled: Talking to the Dead: Growing up with Violent and Criminal Brothers and with the Mother Who Enabled Them.
+She has recently completed a memoir tentatively titled: Talking to the Dead: Growing up with Violent and Criminal Brothers and with the Mother Who Enabled Them.
 She is now working on editing her diaries from 1960-2025.

 Some of her feminist activism includes the following: